-Assistant Professor, M.B.A., M.S. in Management Information Systems Program and M.S. in Accountancy Programs B.S., 1971, Montana State University; M.S., 1973, Arizona State University; Ph.D., 1978, Texas A&M University Academic Administrators: Krista Huba, B.S., Associate Director The information contained on this page is from the 2018-2019 Graduate Catalog and is valid until August 1, 2019.
+Assistant Professor, M.B.A., M.S. in Management Information Systems Program and M.S. in Accountancy Programs B.S., 1971, Montana State University; M.S., 1973, Arizona State University; Ph.D., 1978, Texas A&M University

-Lecturers: David Baker, M.B.A., CPA Duffy Blackburn, M.A.F.M., M.B.A., CISA, CPA, CFE George Chakrabarty, M.B.A., MCPM, Senior Lecturer Tsun Chow, Ph.D.
+Lecturers: Duffy Blackburn, M.A.F.M., M.B.A., CISA, CPA, CFE George Chakrabarty, M.B.A., MCPM, Senior Lecturer Tsun Chow, Ph.D.
 Ann Fulmer, M.S., Senior Lecturer Kenneth Hansen, J.D., M.S., Senior Lecturer James Hill, M.B.A., Senior Lecturer Patrice Kucia, M.B.A., CPA Raymond Makowski, J.D.
 Edmund Manrique, M.S., M.B.A.
-Thomas Scott, M.S.A., CPA, CMA Greg Sellers, Ph.D., M.S.
-Bernard Silverman, Ph.D., M.A., Senior Lecturer Joseph Stachnik, J.D., M.B.A.
-Nathan Patrick Taylor, M.S., M.P.H.
-Martin Terpstra, M.S., CPA Derrick Walters, Ed.D., M.B.A., PMP, ITIL Ethan Zelizer, J.D.
-The lecturers listed are individuals who have been employed as instructors on an as-needed basis, within the last several years, to teach courses at Benedictine University.
+Thomas Scott, M.S.A., CPA, CMA Joseph Stachnik, J.D., M.B.A.
+Martin Terpstra, M.S., CPA Derrick Walters, Ed.D., M.B.A., PMP, ITIL The lecturers listed are individuals who have been employed as instructors on an as-needed basis, within the last several years, to teach courses at Benedictine University.
 Instructors listed may not currently be employed by Benedictine University.
 The University is fortunate to be able to provide our students with part-time faculty whose experience, credentials and commitment to education add to the high quality of our resident faculty.
 Introduction:

 For 40 years, Benedictine's M.B.A. programs have been preparing students for executive and managerial positions in both the private and public sectors.
 Leaders in the 21st century must make their way through the maze of market uncertainty, global competition, ethical challenges and constant change.
 The Benedictine M.B.A. has prepared more than 7,000 students to meet these challenges.
 Mission Statement: The mission of the M.B.A. programs at Benedictine University is to provide men and women with a collaborative educational experience that imparts superior management skills and best practices while instilling a sense of responsible and personal commitment to continuously improving the leadership of organizations.
 Learning Goal for the Master of Business Administration (M.B.A.): Upon completion of Benedictine's M.B.A. program, students should possess critical and creative thinking skills to solve problems, identify opportunities and make reliable decisions in domestic and global environments using the business concepts embodied in the disciplines of finance, accounting, management, operations, marketing and economics.
 Why enroll in our M.B.A. degree?